 Year 3

-In the final year of training, we work to tie together all the strands of your training to prepare you to enter the professional world.
-To this end, there's an increased emphasis on individual tutorial work, specialized dialect work, and coaching in connection with productions.
-Important classes include working with some of the best teachers in New York to help you begin taking charge of business affairs and learning how to audition, as well as your many options in the world of theatre, film and television.
-There are additional workshops to broaden your sense of collaboration, including a unique and essential class at the Public Theater, taught in tandem by Oskar Eustis and Suzan-Lori Parks.
-You also have the opportunity to work on-camera with experienced professionals as well as students from the NYU Graduate Film Department.
-In addition, there is on-going selection and preparation for your final scenes for your showcase presentations in Los Angeles and New York.
+In the final year of training, we work to tie together all the strands of your journey to prepare you to enter the professional world.
+Important classes include working with some of the best teachers in the industry to help you take charge of your career and learn how to audition and work in theater, film and television.
+There are workshops to broaden your sense of collaboration, including a unique Collaboration Class, taught in tandem by Oskar Eustis and Suzan-Lori Parks.
+You also have the opportunity to work on-camera with both professionals as and students from NYU Grad Film.
+All this alongside performing in season of plays in our world-class theatre spaces selected to feature your unique cohort.
+Your time ends with a final showcase for industry professionals that includes filmed work and live performances.

 Movement